CSPI-QE/ocp-ci-docs/docs/OCP_CI_Tutorials/Scenarios/Scenarios_Guide.md

 ## Execute
 We define execute as:

 > The execution of any interop tests in a scenario.
 This step should only consist of any setup that absolutely must occur in this step (rather than the [orchestration step](Orchestration_Guide.md)) and the execution of interop tests.
-The execution of these tests should result in one or more xUnit (xml) files.
+The execution of these tests should result in one or more JUnit (xml) files.

 See the [Execution Guide](Execution_Guide.md) for detailed information meant to help you organize your test execution.